 This goes beyond sweaty hands and a shaky introduction.
-Interviews are stressful, and it’s not uncommon for professionals to make a misstep because they are nervous.
+Job interviews are stressful, and it's not uncommon for professionals to make a misstep during the interview process because they are nervous.
 Most hiring managers have a measure of patience and understanding when dealing with a candidate who needs a few minutes to gather his or her thoughts.
-However, there are some mistakes that cannot be explained away by the nerves.
+However, there are some common job interview mistakes that cannot be explained away by the nerves.

 Below are five real-life gaffes that were serious enough to cost a candidate the job opportunity.

 Interviewing while intoxicated

 Why would someone show up to an interview drunk or hungover?
 Experienced recruiters have their opinions on the matter.
 Ambra Benjamin, an engineering recruiter at Facebook, compares interviewing to flying in an airplane.
 “It's an anxiety-inducing, pressure cooker type scenario for a lot of people,” reflects Ambra.
 “Sometimes bad choices are made to alleviate such pressure.
 Interviewing while drunk happens a lot more than one might think.”

 This misstep is tough to undo.
 No employer will find drunk job candidates amusing, and it is highly unlikely that intoxication will be overlooked, no matter how great your qualifications.
 After all, the interview is a test-drive of working with a candidate.
 Will the aspiring professional cancel an important client meeting because of late-night partying?
 Is there a risk that he or she might compromise a negotiation because of muddled thinking?
 Few hiring managers are willing to accept a gamble with those stakes during the hiring process.